jack8120/TechEd-201/README.md

       Workflow for creating a webiste from project ideation to completed product

 - ### **Javascript Basics**
+      An introduction to how using javascript can bring your website to life

 - ### **Introduction to HTML**
       An introduction to Hyper Text Markup Language